 Since this product line’s goal is providing short diversions, side-quest dungeons etc., I will not expect mind-shattering revelations, massive plots or particularly smart or detailed depictions, instead tackling the line for what it is.
 Got that?
 Great!

 This being an adventure-review, the following contains SPOILERS.
 Potential players may wish to jump to the conclusion.

 Situated amidst a barrow thought to be curse, the quasit Viletongue has had a good run – what demon doesn’t delight in driving mortal priests mad and have them kill one another?
 Alack and alas, today, he is still imprisoned, though he has found new ears to whisper in – those of goblins.
-Bilemaw the Impaler and his warparty, complete with goblin dogs, has since moved in and followed the quasit.
-The PCs, sent to eradicate the goblins, may actually do the crafty outsider a favor by re-consecrating a desecrated shrine that ironically makes it harder for the demon to escape.
+Bilemaw the Impaler (stats as a bandit captain – nice reskin) and his warparty, complete with worgs, has since moved in and followed the quasit.
+The PCs, sent to eradicate the goblins, may actually do the crafty outsider a favor by dealing with some traps – a desecrated shrine housed a mechanism that ironically makes it harder for the demon to escape.
 So yeah, the PCs may unintentionally unleash a pretty nasty beast…

-Conclusion: Editing and formatting are very good, I noticed no significant glitches.
-Layout adheres to a beautiful 2-column full-color standard and the pdf comes sans bookmarks, but needs none at this length.
+Editing and formatting are very good, I noticed no significant hiccups.
+Layout adheres to a nice 2-column full-color standard and the pdf comes sans bookmarks, but needs none at this length.
 Cartography is full color and surprisingly good for such an inexpensive pdf, but there is no key-less version of the map to print out and hand to your players.
-The pdf does sport one nice piece of original full-color art – kudos!
+Stats, as mentioned above, obviously are hyperlinked to the SRD.

 Your review *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 For every friend you refer, we send you a coupon code worth $1.
 Get started now, by sharing your referral link with your friends.